77063code/aaliya-gallery/README.md

 2. Figure out how not to reload images
 4. When filling out forms on the phone the keyboard hides the field being filled
 6. When the page refershes with a user, check if the auth-token matches what's in the system, if not then check them out.
 Probably have to do the same thing when doing likes
+7. On login in page, reset the messages when trying to login again from earlier emaill resent message

 TO DO BIG